Otto Gaiser: Career

 In 1942, Gaiser was assigned to Jagdgeschwader 51 (JG 51—51st Fighter Wing) where he served as Rudolf Wagner's wingman.
 Wagner went on to become a Luftwaffe ace as well.
 Gaiser claimed his first kill on 16 March 1943.
 That day, he shot down a Soviet Lavochkin-Gorbunov-Gudkov LaGG-3 fighter near Vyazma.
 Gaiser served with 10.
 Staffel of JG 51 which at the time was under the command of Oberleutnant Horst-Günther von Fassong.
 He achieved his 10th victory on 11 July, when he claimed another LaGG-3 shot down.
 Gaiser claimed 17 victories in August, including five Soviet Ilyushin Il-2 ground-attack aircraft shot down on 14 August, making him an "ace-in-a-day".

 On 22 January 1944, Gaiser was last seen in combat with Ilyushin Il-2 ground-attack aircraft near Berdychiv, Ukraine.

 He has remained missing to this day.
 It is thought he became a victim of the Soviet ground defences.
 Posthumously, Gaiser was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 June 1944 for 74 aerial victories claimed.
-He was also promoted to Leutnant.
+He was also posthumously promoted to Leutnant (second lieutenant).